jundalisay/spblist/content/en/research/hawking/grand/part-08.md

 An example that can help us think about issues of reality and creation is the Game of Life, invented in 1970 by a young mathematician at Cambridge named John Conway.

 The word “game” in the Game of Life is a misleading term.

-There are no winners and losers; in fact, there are no players.
-The Game of Life is not really a game but a set of laws that govern a twodimensional universe.
-It is a deterministic universe: Once you set up a starting configuration, or initial condition, the laws determine what happens in the future.
+There are no winners and losers.
+In fact, there are no players.

+The Game of Life is not really a game but a set of laws that govern a 2D universe.

+It is a deterministic universe.
+Once you set up a starting configuration, or initial condition, the laws determine what happens in the future.

 The world Conway envisioned is a square array, like a chessboard, but extending infinitely in all directions.

-Each square can be in one of two states: alive (shown in green) or dead (shown in black).
+Each square can be in one of 2 states:

+1. Alive (shown in green)
+2. Dead (shown in black)

 Each square has eight neighbors: the up, down, left, and right neighbors and four diagonal neighbors.

 Time in this world is not continuous but moves forward in discrete steps.
 Given any arrangement of dead and live squares, the number of live neighbors determine what happens next according to the following laws: